 - Diversified providers: With structural flexibility, this group allows organizations to collaborate to get data signals while being privacy compliant.
 They are typically smaller, established companies in related industries like cloud data storage and marketing applications.
 On the downside, they offer limited access to walled garden data.

 - Pure players: These are young clean room vendors that develop data clean room software solutions for media companies and brands.
 They are architecturally flexible and typically offer a more unified view of the data insights.
 However, they are limited in first-party data granularity and can be difficult to integrate.

 - Mobile measurement partners (MMPs): An MMP is a neutral platform that provides available user-level data within its clients’ business logic to be aggregated and grouped for actionable insights.
 The real-time user-level and cross-channel data granularity provided by MMPs make it a popular choice for marketers.
-Check out Adjust, an MMP trusted by app marketers worldwide for app growth.

 How do data clean rooms work?

 Within the confines of a data clean room, marketers can upload their first-party data — whether that comes from their own site, a Salesforce account, or even their app.
 The data is then hashed and encrypted, removing all Personally Identifiable Information (PII), including the company identity of the marketer.
 This is important because it means competitors will not be able to identify an individual company’s data.

 For example, in a data clean room, Facebook can share its first-party data with advertisers in a way that complies with regulations and does not violate consumer privacy.
 In turn, those advertisers can upload their own first-party data and pair it with Facebook’s more extensive set of aggregated data to create more useful insights.